Visiting the Unesco World Heritage Site of Hoi an, Vietnam

 Hoi An has it all when it comes to food.
 All budgets are catered for here.
 From top quality gourmet restaurants providing the best Vietnamese cuisine cooked by professional chefs with first class training; to more international-themed restaurants where you can find more familiar foods; to local family-run eateries serving up local specialities to the classic tiny-plastic-chairs-and-tables street food.
 Immerse yourself into the street food culture because there's no opportunity to get tempted by fast food joints in Hoi An.
 In fact the whole of Vietnam doesn't have a single McDonalds.

 Hoi An was formerly a French colonial town and the French architectural influence is still found right throughout the very heart of the town.
-The big old colonial-style buildings adorning the streets may have seen better days but there’s an undisputed romanticism and rustic charm to them.
+The big old colonial-era buildings adorning the streets may have seen better days but there’s an undisputed romanticism and rustic charm to them.
 It’s really worth strolling through the town both daylight hours and again the evening.
 The low lighting really does give the town an elegant glowing beauty.

 As well as the colonial buildings, there are also some wonderful bridges in town, the best of which would have to be the Japanese Covered Bridge in Hoi An's Old Town.
 The Bridge dates back to sometime between the 16th - 17th century.
 This means that this bridge was standing proud long before the French ever came and laid down their coats here.
 Although the French did make some changes to the bridge when they arrived.
 The bridge connects two important parts of the city and when the French came they brought with them cars.

 Hanoi’s affluent district can keep its international brands and their high-end boutique stores because Hoi An is the THE place to go for that hand-made, made to measure item.
 Most men wouldn't dream of leaving Hoi An without a quality new suit, and for good reason.
 You can choose any material, any colour, any style and have it measured to fit you like a glove.
-All for a lot less cash than an average off-the-peg cotton suit from your local high-street.
+All for a lot less cash than an average off-the-peg suit from your local high-street.
 You might need to wait a couple of days for it to be ready and you might have to go into the shop several times to be measured but you know you’re getting a great deal.

 When you've had enough for the day simply make your way back to your hotel, take a final dip in the pool and enjoy a cocktail as the sun sets.